wandb/weave/docs/docs/guides/tools/comparison.md

 1. In the Comparison view topbar, find the object that you want to remove from comparison.
 2. Click the three dots to the right of the ID.
 3. In the dropdown, select **Remove object from comparison**.
-The UI refreshes with an updated that no longer included the removed object.
+The UI refreshes with an updated that no longer includes the removed object.

 ## Usage notes